Consensys/aragon_audit_report_2018-06-04_extended/Aragon-Audit-final.md

 The Finance contract critically depends on the `IVaultConnector.deposit` function to throw if the deposit fails for any reason.
 Confusingly, the `IVaultConnector.deposit` function signature has a boolean return value which is unchecked at call sites.
 If a developer writes a contract that inherits from `IVaultConnector.deposit` and, based on the boolean return value in the signature, decides to communicate a failed deposit by returning false instead of throwing, ether will get locked in the Finance contract.

 #### Remediation
-1. Remove the boolean return value from the signatures of the the IVaultConnector `deposit` and `transfer` functions.
+1. Remove the boolean return value from the signatures of the IVaultConnector `deposit` and `transfer` functions.

 2. Add documentation to the IVaultConnector interface explaining that functions should throw if they fail for any reason.